brettephillips/DatabaseAppDevelopment/README.md

 	* Users should be able to rate decklists saved by other users

 ## Business Rules
+* A saved deck must be at least 60 cards.
+* Up to fifteen cards may be included in your sideboard, if you use one.
+* Include no more than four copies of any individual card in your main deck and sideboard combined (except basic lands).
+* There's no maximum deck size, as long as you can shuffle your deck in your hands unassisted.

 ## Technologies Used
 * Frontend
 	* HTML/CSS